CPix18/MyFinTechRepo/HW8- Machine Learning/Starter_Code/FinalAnalysis.md

 ## Analysis of Methods:
 * The Balanced Random Forest accuracy score outcompeted the Easy Ensemble AdaBoost and Gradient Boost models.
+* Considering both the low risk and high risk outcome, the Balanced Random Forest Classifier had the best f1 score.

 ----------------------------------